 Peter Jadoonath - Host Potter

-My focus is making pottery for twenty-five years has been about wandering within the material.
+My focus in making pottery for twenty-eight years has been about wandering within the material.
 I’m better at asking questions than I am at providing answers.
 If there is a defining goal for me over this time, it’s been to make drawings that are pots and pots that are drawings.

 30208 Tern Ave, Shafer, MN 55074